-Next Steps Integrating Region Forward into COG's Work The work does not end with this report-it is just the beginning.
+The work does not end with this report-it is just the beginning.
 From COG to local governments to stakeholder groups to individual citizens, everyone has a role to play in helping us meet our shared, regional goals.
-On January 13, 2010, the COG Board of Directors approved Region Forward.
-Following this action, COG will integrate Region Forward into its work, effectively changing the way it does business with a new, more comprehensive approach to regional planning.
+In January 2010, the COG Board of Directors will be asked to approve Region Forward's goals, targets, and Compact, which ties the whole effort together.
+From that point forward, COG will integrate Region Forward into its work, effectively changing the way it does business with a new, more comprehensive approach to regional planning.
 First, COG will communicate Region Forward and build support by reaching out to every corner of the region.
-Through this support, COG will seek approval of the Compact by all of its member counties and cities.
+Through this support, COG will seek approval of the Compact by all of its counties and cities.
 And the outreach can't stop there.
 Because area stakeholders made such valuable contributions to shape Region Forward, COG will also seek endorsement of this effort by businesses, civic groups, individuals as well as neighboring regions through their regional councils and metropolitan planning organizations.
 In addition to increasing public support for Region Forward, COG will update the Regional Activity Centers maps in 2010 during the next round of cooperative forecasts.
 It will also begin implementing the Compact by regularly monitoring progress towards the goals through regional progress reports.
 COG will start with an initial baseline analysis of the targets and indicators in this report.
 The analysis will be used to create comprehensive progress reports every 3-4 years to inform regional leadership and influence policy stances and decisions.
 In concert with the progress reports, COG will commission surveys of area residents similar to the one conducted by the Coalition to get feedback from the public and track their opinions on regional issues and future priorities.
 This will ensure COG's regional priorities and action reflects the long-term aspirations of area residents.
 COG will also prepare a strategy toolbox to help foster local and regional success.
 The toolbox will outline a comprehensive approach to implementing the vision.
 The strategies will include best practices and recommendations for both local and regional action.
 The Coalition has set the stage for action.
 Now it is up to us to follow through with these goals to shape a more accessible, sustainable, prosperous, and livable National Capital Region.